patosai/tree-multiselect.js/README.md

 });
 ```

-The function returns returns an array of objects, each of which contains two functions, `remove` and `reload`. `remove` removes the tree, and `reload` reinitializes the tree from its `select` element. *User-changed options will be lost!*
+The function returns returns an array of objects, each of which contains two functions, `remove` and `reload`. `remove` removes the tree, and `reload` reinitializes the tree from its `select` element.
+User-changed options will be saved.
+If you want to dynamically add options to the tree, you can just add it to the original select and call `reload` on the tree.
 ```javascript
 var trees = $("select").treeMultiselect();
 var firstTree = trees[0];